 Historically, the legal profession has been one of the least diverse professions in the nation.
 It continues to be so, according to a recent survey produced by the American Bar Association.

 The UW Tacoma Legal Pathways program is working to help change that.

-Legal Pathways Fellows participants will receive a full scholarship for a commercial LSAT preparation course, receive one-on-one LSAT tutoring, participate in application workshops, and have access to a summer session to prepare for the transition to law school.
+Legal Pathways Fellows participants will receive a full scholarship for a commercial LSAT preparation course and participate in application workshops.
 Participants will also receive a mentor from the legal community and meet monthly with the Legal Pathways program director.
 The cost of all activities associated with the program will be provided by the Legal Pathways program.